How We’ve Adapted Telemedicine Platform to Meet the GDPR

 With GDPR everything changed.
 General Data Protection Regulation is a legal framework that gives users much more control over their data trail.
 Having come into effect on May 25, 2018 in Europe, it offers more security in terms of personal information and obligates software companies to take special measures in order to protect user privacy.

-The development of HIPAA video took place in times of many huge shifts in the world of software as well as the global stance on how personal data should be processed.
-WebRTC technology was quite raw at the time, and we were among the pioneers to harness it with HIPAA video by creating a fully viable digital product.
-Our team made sure HIPAA Video was adjusted for international health standards which also had to do with data privacy.
+The development of Telemedicine Platform took place in times of many huge shifts in the world of software as well as the global stance on how personal data should be processed.
+WebRTC technology was quite raw at the time, and we were among the pioneers to harness it with Telemedicine Platform by creating a fully viable digital product.
+Our team made sure Telemedicine Platform was adjusted for international health standards which also had to do with data privacy.
 However, GDPR had added some grounds we had to cover on additional basis.